-A two-phase 45,000-meter drilling campaign was initiated during Q2 2021.
+A two-phase 45,000-meter drilling campaign was initiated during 2021.
 The objective of the drill program was to conduct exploration and resource drilling at a spacing of 25 meters and historic drilling validation for the three main target areas; Sapuchi, California and Golfo de Oro.
-A total of 27,900 meters were drilled in 177 holes in 2021, representing 62% of the budgeted drill plan.
 The Company anticipates exploration potential to expand both oxide and sulphide resources.